 I just finished reading Leaping Lemmings! to my kids today.
 In the story, all the lemmings act alike except for one.
 [Spoiler Alert] In the end, the oddball lemming saves all the others from certain destruction by becoming their leader, steering them away from the edge of a cliff and towards his pizza restaurant (my kind of rodent!), and encouraging them to think for themselves.

 As the lemming story illustrates, just because something is popular or commonplace doesn’t mean it’s right or wise.
 As the traditional question goes, “If everybody else jumps off a bridge, does that mean you should, too?”

 The latest statistics from the Federal Reserve show that consumer debt continues to increase at alarming rates.
-If debilitating debt and enslavement to our lenders is the cultural norm then I’d say being financially counter-cultural is a good aim to have.
+If debilitating debt and enslavement to our lenders is the cultural norm, then I’d say being financially counter-cultural is a good goal to have.

 Looking back, there are some big-ticket items I wish I’d have looked into more at the time rather than just making decisions based on the notion that “that’s what people do.”

 My wedding, for example, was well-planned and beautiful.
 I wouldn’t say it was extravagant, but I realize now we could’ve saved thousands of dollars just by questioning or changing some of the cultural “must-have” aspects of a traditional wedding.